 Is it possible that we see co-clustering of members of the same functional gene groups only because they have similar expression levels?
 Put differently, is the primary phenomenon co-expression of genes of the same functional group, and the co-localization is only its secondary effect?
 While it is hard to say which effect is primary, co-expression and common function clearly both affect co-localization.
-There are, however, several advantages to analysis based on common function over analysis based on co-expression: (i) Sharing the same functional group is a 'cleaner' and more universal property than co-expression, which is measured on condition-dependent datasets. (ii) Co-expression guantification is based on measurements of expression, which are noisy.
+There are, however, several advantages to analysis based on common function over analysis based on coexpression: (a) Sharing the same functional group is a "cleaner" and more universal property than coexpression, which is measured on condition-dependent datasets. (b) Co-expression quantification is based on measurements of expression, which are noisy.
 (In fact, co-expression may even be the result of biological noise, cf. (40)).
-Moreover, gene transcription, the main source of co-expression measurements today, is only moderately correlated with protein transcription, where the function is manifest (41,42). (iii) Different pathways or complexes may show co-expression under some conditions even if they have completely different functions. (iv) Since many pathways summarize a temporal sequence of events and interactions, different segments of the pathway may be active at different times and in that case will not show coexpression, even though they belong to the same functional unit. (v) The definition of a group of co-expressed genes can vary depending on the correlation function, the correlation threshold, the normalization methods etc. On the other hand, functional groups are defined based on a holistic understanding of the underlying biology. (vi) Our analysis enables us to examine different types of co-functioning groups, and discern differences among them, which is impossible using co-expression.
+Moreover, gene transcription, the main source of co-expression measurements today, is only moderately correlated with protein transcription, where the function is manifest (41, 42).
+Moreover, gene transcription, the main source of co-expression measurements today, is only moderately correlated with protein transcription, where the function is manifest (41, 42) (c) Different pathways or complexes may show co-expression under some conditions even if they have completely different functions. (d) Since many pathways summarize a temporal sequence of events and interactions, different segments of the pathway may be active at different times and in that case will not show co-expression, even though they belong to the same functional unit. (e) The definition of a group of co-expressed genes can vary depending on the correlation function, the correlation threshold, the normalization methods etc. On the other hand, functional groups are defined based on a holistic understanding of the underlying biology. (f) Our analysis enables us to examine different types of co-functioning groups, and discern differences among them, which is impossible using co-expression.
 Further study is required to show which effect is more primary, or that perhaps both co-expression and co-localization are artifacts of yet another more basic, global effect.